rglisson/portfolio_airflow/README.md

 ![](images/airflow_logo.PNG)

 # Introduction & Goals
-- The goal of the project was to create a pipeline using Airflow using python, bash, and hive operators
+- The goal of the project was to create a pipeline using Airflow using python, bash, and hive operators.
+The pipeline would extract tweets, transform the data, and load the data to a hive database.

 # The Data Set